Carnoustie railway station: Facilities

 There are shelters, benches and help points on both platforms, whilst platform 1 is also equipped with a ticket machine.
 There is a car park, and cycle racks, adjoining platform 2.
 Both platforms have step-free access, and are linked by a footbridge.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 As of May 2022, there is a roughly hourly service in each direction, between Dundee and Arbroath, with some trains to Aberdeen, Glasgow Queen Street and Edinburgh Waverley.
-The Caledonian Sleeper also picks up (southbound) and sets down (southbound) passengers here.
+The Caledonian Sleeper also picks up (southbound) and sets down (northbound) passengers here.
 On Sundays, going northbound, there are 5 trains a day to Aberdeen.
 Going southbound, there 4 trains to Edinburgh (including the Caledonian Sleeper), 1 to Glasgow Queen Street and 1 to Perth.